A single ECG captures ten seconds of your heart. Your symptoms do not follow that schedule.

 “Most people are surprised not by what the monitoring finds, but by what they learn about the link between their life and their rhythm.”

 Caffeine consumed at 4pm.
 Three consecutive nights of poor sleep.
 A period of sustained workplace stress.
 These do not show up on a resting ECG.
-They show up across 30 days of data, in the quiet pattern of a heart responding honestly to the life it lives.
+They show up across one week of data, in the quiet pattern of a heart responding honestly to the life it lives.

 That is what extended monitoring is for.
 Not to catch a catastrophe.
 To understand a rhythm.